 I’ve owned a variery of cameras over the last ten years, from bulky DSLRs like the Nikon D50 to the much more pocketable Sony NEX-3N, but I’ve never enjoyed carrying a separate camera around.
 It was always another device to carry, something else to remember to bring.
 For the last couple of years, the only camera I’ve been using is an iPhone.

 After moving to the U.S. earlier this year, I’ve been tempted by the thought of a dedicated camera to take better shots than the iPhone is capable of, especially in low light.
 However, I still didn’t want something else to carry.
 With that in mind, I decided to purchase the $479 DxO One after reading some favorablereviews.

 The DxO One isn’t like any other digital camera–it has a built-in Lightning connector and is designed as a a companion for the iPhone or iPad.
 Since most of the typical camera functions are offloaded to the iOS device and companion app, the unit itself is extremely small and feels more like a tiny battery pack than a fully-fledged camera.

 After using the DxO One for a week, I’ve been completely blown away with the quality of the shots it produces, especially in low light.
 It even works with a Bluetooth remote camera button I bought for less than $20 to use with my iPhone, so long exposures are super-easy to perform.
-Here are a few examples from my 500px gallery, edited using Adobe Photoshop Express (click through to view more detailed information about the camera settings for each photo):
+Here are a few examples, edited using Adobe Photoshop Express:

 DxO have recently announced a range of new accessories for the DxO One, such as a waterproof casing and optical adapter, further expanding its functionality.
 If you use an iPhone and want to take higher quality photos but, like me, don’t want to carry a whole other camera around, I urge you to check out the DxO One.